COST AND MANAGEMENT ACCOUNTING I

 Sources of data

-The organization’s basic accounting system plus various other sources.
+The organization’s basic accounting system plus

 The organization’s basic accounting system.